-The chickens, a free-range 7-bird mixed flock of cuckoo Marans, black sex-linked, and one independent-minded bantam hen of unknown breed, keep us well-supplied with eggs and entertainment.
+The chickens, a free-range mixed flock of cuckoo Marans, black sex-linked, and one independent-minded bantam hen of unknown breed, keep us well-supplied with eggs and entertainment.
+We have had up to dozen birds, but the flock has now dwindled, and I'm not expecting to get more until I figure out how to keep them safe from daytime predators while they are free-ranging.
 All of them are named simply "Chicken."

 **Hugo is a lovely broken blue rabbit.
 Her fur has the most delightful "poof" to it.
 Hugo enjoys reaching her front paws up people's legs.
 She's also an amazing jumper, bouncing around the room doing "binkies" and climbing on top of boxes and storage tubs.
 When she's had enough of a run, she'll snuggle up in my lap and just...sit.

 **Molly likes her cage.
 As a bunny, she showed signs of adventure--always the first one out of the box, or the one who wandered the farthest from the rest of the litter--but now she's a homebody.
 She shares a cage with her sister, and I've seen Molly comforting Shamrock after Shamrock has had a particularly stressful grooming session.

 **Bruno is highly spirited.
 He always wants out of his cage, so he can run circles around the other rabbits.
 He is also an endless source of pure white bunny fluff.
 Read more about Bruno here.